-- NOTE: You must have a network set up in order to share an optical drive; refer to Networking on page 17 for additional information on setting up a network. - NOTE: Some discs, such as DVD movies and game discs, may be copy-protected and therefore unusable through DVD or CD drive sharing.
+- NOTE: You must have a network set up in order to share an optical drive; see Networking on page 14 for additional information on setting up a network. - NOTE: Some discs, such as DVD movies and game discs, may be copy-protected and therefore unusable through DVD or CD drive sharing.